 Here are 4 possible reasons behind your AC troubles:

 1. Dirty Air Filter

 The air filter is the rectangle made of cardboard and mesh fibers that blocks contaminants from getting into your air conditioner.
-The air filter can prevent several air conditioner problems from developing and is one of the most important pieces of the HVAC system.
+The air filter can prevent several air conditioner problems from developing and is one of the most important pieces of the

 At the same time, the air filter, itself, can become a problem and create several air conditioning problems if it isn’t replaced regularly.
 A dirty air filter will collect so much dust that it makes airflow through the filter very difficult.

 Before a dirty air filter can wreak too much havoc on your home, the first thing it will do is start to raise your cooling cost.
 This is because air is not able to flow freely through the system, therefore making it take longer to cool your home.

 2. Leaky Ducts

 If you’re using a central air conditioning system or a ducted heat pump, then you’re at risk for leaky ducts.

 Duct leaks don’t happen too often, but they happen much more in older duct systems.
 The problem is that many homes were built with ducts to begin with, meaning your ducts could be just as old as the house.
 If you haven’t had your ducts inspected before, now is as good a time as any.

 Duct leaks can account for nearly 30% of air loss in the ducts, including the air you spent precious money to have cooled.